Reduce salon color waste and keep more of every service dollar

-Waste usually comes from
+Waste usually grows from a few repeat patterns

 - Overmixing “just in case.”